bekk/funksjonell-frontend/day1/README.md

 ```

 ### Partial application
 It is possible to partially apply arguments to functions.
 Then we get a new function with these partial arguments "pre-filled", so that we can call the function with only the rest of the arguments.
 This can be achieved using the built-in function "bind" that exists on every function in JavaScript.
+Note that bind takes a context as the first argument.
+The value of the context is accessible in the function with the keyword "this".
+You can also pass "null" if you don't need to bind "this".

 ```javascript
 function addOne() {